AfrickTechConnect/MerchantX/readme.md

 - user can see a list of their friend
 - Users can post a message on their wall
 - Users can comment on own post or friends
-- Admin can edit/delete all users content
+- Admin can edit/delete all users content i.e. the following
+    - comment
+    - posts
 - Reversible sorting of friends lists